Arty-K/weatherApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:
+### `npm install` - to install dependencies

+and then you're able to use

 ### `npm start`